scrambldchannel/visidata-tm1-plugins/README.md

 vd tm1s202012*.log -f tm1log
 ```

-This will parse the log file(s) and show the cube changes in a custom Visidata sheet.
+This will parse the log file(s) and show the cube changes in a custom Visidata sheet for each file.

 ![ScreenShot](screenshot.png)